 8. Sensor and Lens size

 Iris recognition systems vary in size in accordance with its employed environment.
-Access control systems and airport use large commercially available iris recognition systems.
+Access control system and airport use large commercially available iris recognition systems.
 Lens and sensors are now manufactured in micro-level that can be used in mobile devices.

 9. Colour and Age